US National Conference

 1. The Bishop

 The US bishop shall be chairperson of the US National Conference.
+In the absence of the bishop, the Executive Leadership Team shall designate an ordained United Brethren minister as chairperson.

 2. The Secretary